Swiss-Czech workshop: students spent a week working on scenes from the centre of Prague, inspired by historical vedute

 Mária: Axonometry is not subject to distortion like perspective, it just needs to follow one rule.
 It is thus a good intermediate between the admittedly illustrative but demanding visualizations and the floor plan, which the average layperson may not understand as much.
 We apply them mainly when showing features in a design.

-Štěpán: It was an intense job, where we had to tear off every balustrade on the bridge and the hat of the little man.
+Štěpán: It was an intense job, where we had to work hard on every balustrade on the bridge and the hat of the little man.
 But it was also meditation and time to think about things.
 Communication with the lecturers was very informal, the Swiss prefer to have a debate with an aperol in hand at every opportunity.
 Teamwork was also key, as we gradually entered into our drawings.
 We also started to work more consciously with the structure of the line or the strength of the pressure on the pencil.

 The interview was published in the magazine Stavba 2/2022, conducted by Pavel Fuchs